tsotnep/vhdl_shift_add_multiply/README.md

-        *value provided on B_in input shifts to left, A_in shifts to right. if B_in becomes 0 earlier than SIZE clock cycles then continuation of shifting does not make sense. so, if that happens, it stops calculation. example 1:
+        *value provided on B_in input shifts to left, A_in shifts to right. if B_in becomes 0 earlier than SIZE clock cycles then it stops calculation

+                example 1:
                         A_in = 11011, B_in = 00001, time of result: 1+1 clock cycle
                 example 2: